jalcine/website/src/_posts/2017-02-12-ive-failed.markdown

 {% img "{{'posts/hiking-with-shay.jpg'|image_path}}" width:"auto" height:"auto" class:"db w-80-l center" %}

-I’ve hurt a Black Womyn capable of and currently doing incredible things.
+I’ve hurt a Black Womban capable of and currently doing incredible things.
 I tarnished her name, potentially damaging her professional and personal ambitions.
 I attacked her character when no reason of any sort was ever given.
 I casted her as a villain and monster to my friends and family in an attempt to mask my own actions.
 I gave her no air to breathe.
 I trapped her.
 I invaded her privacy time and time again, imploying tactics that I learned to *protect* people.
 I disabled her from working.
 I made her friends uncomfortable.